vivek92-tech/mindex-java-coding-challenge/README.md

 the fully filled out ReportingStructure for the specified employeeId.
 The values should be computed on the fly and will not be persisted.

----> Created REST API to get reporting structure of specific employee with given employeeId and total reporting count (Direct and Indirect) for that employee
+---> Created REST API to get reporting structure of specific employee, with given employeeId and total reporting count (Direct and Indirect) for that employee

     GET request = "/reportingStructure/{id}"

 ### Task 2